 Medication Assisted Treatment (MAT) plays a critical role in the treatment of Substance Use Disorder (SUD).
 When combined with counseling and/or behavioral therapies the potential for long term recovery greatly increases.
-In terms of the treatment of Opioid Dependence, there are three common medications that are widely prescribed now, Buprenorphine (Suboxone), Naloxone (Vivitrol) and Methadone.
+In terms of the treatment of Opioid Dependence, there are three common medications that are widely prescribed now, Buprenorphine (Suboxone), Methadone and Naltrexone (Vivitrol).

 Suboxone prevents withdrawal through a synthetic opiate, Subutex.
 Subutex functions as a partial agonist to the opiate receptors in the brain and prevents withdrawal by releasing a small to moderate dosage of opiate into the blood stream.
 It also contains an opiate blocker known as Naltrexone.
 Naltrexone is an antagonist to opioid receptors and blocks the user from feeling the effects of opioids, even if opioids are used after administering Suboxone.
 This aspect is critical to relapse prevention in recovery.
 These medications can be administered through a variety of forms, including: a pill, a film, and in a liquid.
 In the case of Naltrexone, it can also be administered by injection, which is known as Vivitrol.